lee-orr/dexterous_developer/README.md

 Grab the CLI by running: ```cargo install dexterous_developer_cli```.

-You'll be able to run the dexterous verion of your code by running `dexterous_developer_cli` in your terminal.
+You'll be able to run the dexterous verion of your code by running `dexterous_developer_cli run` in your terminal.

 In your `Cargo.toml` add the following: